Narahari-Sundaragopalan/JavaScript-Interview-Questions/concepts/LinkedList.md

     }

     get(position) {
-        // Check if its a valid position if (position >= this.length) {
+        if (position >= this.length) {
-            throw new Error("Invalid position, greater than length of linked list") }
+            throw new Error('Position cannot be greater than linked list size');
+        }

-        // Else loop through the nodes, till we get to the position let current = this.head;
+        let current = this.head;

         for (let index = 0; index < position; index++) {